Project status: Closed

 - a new refuge island and path connection on Starke Street near the roundabout with Hardwick Crescent

-- an additional pedestrian refuge island on Luke Street between the Uniting Church and local shops (underway – completion expected July 2021)
+- an additional pedestrian refuge island on Luke Street between the Uniting Church and local shops as well as three speed cushions and additional lighting.

 - installation of new speed cushion on Namatjira Drive - Mirinjani Village